How to Quiet Your Noisy Refrigerator In 8 Easy Steps

 Test run your levelled fridge – open and close the doors, and listen for any buzzing or rattling sounds.
 Levelling can instantly reduce noise in many cases.

-Clean All Moving Parts
+Clean Dirt From All Moving Parts

 Over time, accumulated debris and dirt on moving refrigerator parts can lead to loud noises.
 Giving these areas a thorough cleaning helps reduce friction and noise: